bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/SWMToC.md

 - [lu_solve](./lu_solve.md) : Solves a square linear system of equations using an LU-factored coefficient matrix, forward substitution, and backward substitution.

 ### Eigenvalue Solvers
+- [eigen_search](./eigen_search.md) : Conducts a search for eigenvalues on the interval between the lowest and highest eigenvalues in a system.
 - [inverse_iteration](./inverse_iteration.md) : Uses the inverse iteration method with shifting to find any eigenvalue and its corresponding eigenvector.
 - [K2_cond](./K2_cond.md) : Estimates the l2 condition number of a symmetric positive definite matrix.
 - [power_method](./power_method.md) : Uses the power method to find the largest eigenvalue and corresponding eigenvector.